kikrishn/Blog/_posts/2021-03-09-sage-concave.md

 try something else.

 Let's look at the second derivative again.
-Of course, we as humans can see how to clean it up a little.
+We as humans can see how to clean it up a little, so let's do that first:

 $$
 \left ( 1 + \frac{1}{x} \right )^x